-- Canned Salmon Cakes
+- Canned salmon cakes

 - Preheat grill to high heat of 450-500 degrees F. Clean grill well and oil the grates with soaked in oil paper towel.
 It is important to avoid salmon sticking to the grill.
-Or use grill mats.

 - Place salmon on the grill skin side up, close the lid and grill for about 4-5 minutes.